Lat (cartoonist): Early life and education

-Lat's formal education began at a local Malay kampung (village) school; these institutions often taught in the vernacular and did not aspire to academic attainment.
+Lat's formal education began at a local Malay-medium kampung (village) school (one of the two precursors of today's national government predominantly Malay-medium schools, the other being the English-medium vernacular school, before both schools merged due to educational reforms in 1970-75 owing to post-independence decolonisation); these institutions often taught in the vernacular and did not aspire to any such academic attainment.
 The boy changed schools several times; the nature of his father's job moved the family from one military base to another across the country, until they settled back at his birthplace in 1960.
-A year later, Lat passed the Special Malay Class Examination, qualifying him to attend an English medium boarding school—National Type Primary School—in the state's capital, Ipoh.
-His achievement helped his father make the decision to sell their kampung estate and move the family to the town; society in those days considered education at an English medium school a springboard to a good future.
-Lat continued his education at Anderson School, Perak's "premier non-missionary English medium school".
+A year later, Lat passed the Special Malay Class Examination, qualifying him to attend an English-medium boarding feeder primary school, then known as the GES Pasir Puteh, or its current name, Cator Road National Primary School (SK Cator Avenue) in the state's capital, Ipoh.
+His achievement helped his father make the decision to sell their kampung estate and move the family to the town; society in those days considered education at an English-medium school a springboard to a good future.
+Lat then continued his secondary education at Anderson School, Perak's "premier non-missionary English-medium school".
 Redza highlights Lat's move to Ipoh for higher schooling as a significant point in the cartoonist's development; the multi-racial environment helped establish his diverse friendships, which in turn broadened his cultural perspectives.

 At the age of nine, Lat began to supplement his family's income through his artistic skills by drawing comics and selling them to his friends.
 Four years later, in 1964, the young cartoonist achieved his first published work: a local movie magazine—Majalah Filem—printed his comic strips, paying him with movie tickets.
-Lat's first comic book publication, Tiga Sekawan (Three Friends Catch a Thief), was published by Sinaran Brothers that year.
+Lat's first comic book publication, Tiga Sekawan Menangkap Penchuri (Three Friends Catch a Thief), was published by Sinaran Brothers that year.
 The company had accepted Lat's submission, mistaking him for an adult and paying him 25 Malaysian ringgits (RM) for a story about three friends who band together to catch thieves.
 In 1968, at the age of 17, Lat started penning Keluarga Si Mamat (Mamat's Family), a comic strip for Berita Minggu (the Sunday edition of Berita Harian).
 The series ran in the paper every week for 26 years.
 Although still a schoolboy, Lat was earning a monthly income of RM100, a large sum in those days, from his cartoons.
 His education finished two years later at the end of Form 5; his Third Grade in the Senior Cambridge examinations was not enough for him to advance to Form 6.
 Graduating with an education equivalent to that of high school, Lat started looking for a job and had his sights set on becoming an illustrator.